Hello everybody, and welcome to the Hpathy Quiz!

 Especially if they’re worse cold and motion and want to be kept warm.

-If you were there with her, you might have checked for confirmatory Belladonna symptoms like cold feet, hot head, dilated pupils, glassy eyes (assuming she could even open her eyes), worse light and noise, thirstless.
+If you were there with her, you might have checked for confirmatory Belladonna symptoms like cold feet, hot head, dilated pupils, glassy eyes (assuming she could even open her eyes, and, I’m guessing she couldn’t), worse light and noise, thirstless.
 You might have checked to see if the bedroom was completely dark and her position–Belladonna is better sitting up, worse lying flat; so, maybe she was propped up by pillows.

 Awaiting for your next quiz as always.